 In terms of managing the people working on the project, which can be a project by itself, there are timesheets.
 These are online documents that make it easy for each employee to track and record their hours worked, and they can be filed to the manager when complete for sign-off.

-When it comes to managing the workload, resource allocation tools allow you to see at a glance if you’ve allocated your resources properly across the project so that everyone is working and the the workload is balanced.
+When it comes to managing the workload, resource allocation tools allow you to see at a glance if you’ve allocated your resources properly across the project so that everyone is working and the workload is balanced.
 In some cases, you can run reports from your workload management software, too.

-Of course, there’s more to project management than this Project Management 101 article.
-It gets deep.
-And it’s constantly evolving.
-However, there’s one constant in the eye of the hurricane that is managing a project: tools.
-If you and your team are equipped with the right tools, then you’re ahead of the game.
-ProjectManager.com is a cloud-based project management software with real-time dashboards, online Gantt charts and features to manage workload, resources, schedules and every aspect of your project.
-See how it can help you succeed, by taking this free 30-day trial today!
+Of course, there’s more to project management than the information in this project management 101 article.
+It gets deep, and it’s constantly evolving.
+However, there’s one constant in the eye of the hurricane that’s managing a project: tools.
+ProjectManager is online project management software with real-time dashboards, online Gantt charts and features to manage workload, resources, schedules and every aspect of your project.
+See how it can help you succeed by taking this free 30-day trial today!